-Principle 6 within the Code of Practice addresses the need to respect the human rights of individuals and groups.
+Principle 6 within the draft Code of Practice addresses the need to respect the human rights of individuals and groups.

-It provides that if you have authority in law to acquire, retain, use and destroy biometric data for criminal justice and policing purposes in Scotland, you should do so with the utmost care and in a way which affords dignity and respect to the data subject and in a way that respects the rights to private and family life.
-You should also have respect for the human rights of individuals and groups and ensure that the way you deploy biometric technologies, or interpret biometric data, is non-discriminatory and does not unfairly target protected characteristic groups, children, or other vulnerable individuals to whom protection from discrimination is afforded in law.
+It provides that if you have authority in law to acquire, retain, use, and destroy biometric data for criminal justice and policing purposes in Scotland, you should do so with the utmost care and in a way which affords dignity and respect to the data subject and in a way that respects human rights.
+You should ensure that the way you deploy biometric technologies, or interpret biometric data, is non-discriminatory and does not unfairly target a protected characteristic or groups, children, or other vulnerable individuals to whom protection from discrimination is afforded in law.